-HC-8.1 Internal Audit
+HC-9.1 Internal Audit

-HC-8.1.1 Investment firm licensees must establish an effective and independent internal audit function (IAF).

-HC-8.1.2 The Audit Committee remains ultimately responsible for the IAF regardless of whether internal audit activities are outsourced.

-HC-8.1.3 The Board, Audit Committee and senior management must:

-- (a) Promote a strong and robust internal control environment within the licensee; - (b) Provide the IAF staff full and unconditional access to all files, records, data, documents, systems, properties, subsidiaries and overseas branches of the licensee; - (c) Require that all internal audit findings and recommendations are resolved within a reasonable period of time to be set based on level and magnitude of risk; - (d) Allocate sufficient annual budget to support the IAF's activities and plans; and - (e) Inform the IAF of new developments, initiatives, projects, products and operational changes. - All Bahraini investment firm licensees must have an internal audit charter which must be drawn up and reviewed annually by the head of internal audit and approved by the Board or Audit Committee.
-It must be available to all internal stakeholders, and to external stakeholders in case of a listed investment firm. - The internal audit charter must establish, at a minimum: - (a) The IAF's standing within the licensee, its authority, responsibilities and relations with other control functions in a manner that promotes the effectiveness of the function; - (b) The purpose and scope of the IAF; - (c) The obligation of the internal auditors to communicate the results of their engagements and a description of how and to whom this must be done (reporting line); - (d) The criteria for when and how the IAF may outsource some of its engagements to external experts; - (e) The terms and conditions according to which the IAF can be called upon to provide consulting or advisory services or to carry out other special tasks without creating a conflict with its core function; - The responsibility and accountability of the head of internal audit;
+- HC-9.1.1 Licensees must establish an effective and independent internal audit function (IAF). - HC-9.1.2 The Audit Committee or the board, as applicable, remains ultimately responsible for the IAF regardless of whether internal audit activities are outsourced. - The Board, Audit Committee and senior management must: - (a) Promote a strong and robust internal control environment within the licensee; - (b) Provide the IAF staff full and unconditional access to all files, records, data, documents, systems, properties, subsidiaries and overseas branches of the licensee; - (c) Require that all internal audit findings and recommendations are resolved within a reasonable period of time to be set based on level and magnitude of risk; - (d) Allocate sufficient annual budget to support the IAF's activities and plans; and - (e) Inform the IAF of new developments, initiatives, projects, products and operational changes. - All Bahraini licensees must have an internal audit charter which must be drawn up and reviewed annually by the head of internal audit and approved by the Board or Audit Committee.
+It must be available to all internal stakeholders, and to external stakeholders in case of a listed licensee. - The internal audit charter must establish, at a minimum: - (a) The IAF's standing within the licensee, its responsibilities and relations with other control functions in a manner that promotes the effectiveness of the function; - (b) The purpose and scope of the IAF; - (c) The obligation of the internal auditors to communicate the results of their engagements and a description of how and to whom this must be done (reporting line); - (d) The criteria for when and how the IAF may outsource some of its engagements to external experts; - (e) The terms and conditions according to which the IAF can be called upon to provide consulting or advisory services or to carry out other special tasks without creating a conflict with its core function; - The responsibility and accountability of the head of internal audit; - (g) The requirement to comply with the international standard on internal audit issued by The Institute of Internal Auditor; and - (h) Procedures for the coordination of the IAF with the external auditor.